Behavior Analysis

 Behavior Analysis focuses more specifically on natural science-oriented psychology courses and how the environment around an organism can be modified to change behavior.

-Students in the behavior analysis specialization are required to complete 36 credits of psychology coursework with minimum grades of C. At least 30 of the 36 credits must be at the 3000-level or above.
+Students in the Psychology behavior analysis specialization are required to complete 36 credits of psychology coursework and with 13 credits of related coursework in biological science, mathematics, and statistics for a total of 48 credits.
+Courses used towards the major must be completed with minimum grades of C. At least 30 of the 36 credits must be at the 3000-level or above.
+At least 18 of the 36 credits must be taken at the University of Florida.

 The course listing below does not represent an ordered sequence.
-Students can view more detailed Behavior Analysis curriculum course scheduling information on the department’s website.
+Students can view more detailed Behavior Analysis curriculum course scheduling information in the Model Semester Plan or on the department’s website.

 Introductory level